hyperledger/besu-docs/docs/private-networks/how-to/monitor/chainlens.md

 After starting Chainlens, you can view information about your network.

 :::note
-Screenshots in this section are taken from the [Chainlens Goerli network](https://goerli.chainlens.com/dashboard).
+Screenshots in this section are taken from the [Chainlens Holesky network](https://holesky.chainlens.com/dashboard).
 :::

 The **Dashboard** page provides an aggregated view of network activities.